 Parent and Child sessions

-The Parent and child sessions are currently not running due to the regulations surrounding the COVID -19 guidelines.
-If you would like to put your name down to reserve a place please contact Sally Wilson on 07743 68140.
+The Parent and child sessions have now restarted with sessions on Friday at Cragg Vale.
+If you would like to put your name down to reserve a place please contact us via the Valley Steiner Kindergarten.

 Children with Special Educational Needs

 Calder Valley Steiner Education considers all children to be special and that every child has individual needs.
 The Valley Kindergarten admits children with special educational needs whenever this is possible given the nature of the building we are in at the moment and the needs of the whole group.
 Every endeavour will be made to accommodate the physical, emotional, social, intellectual and spiritual needs of each child.
 The teachers are committed to developing their expertise in this area by attending training courses and seeking help to improve their practice.

 The well-being of the child is of paramount consideration in all protective action.
 Suitable procedures will be followed to ensure prompt and effective help to children who may be in danger of abuse or neglect.
 The Kindergarten follows procedures contained in the local LEA area Safeguarding Children Board’s Interagency procedure and the Local Safeguarding Children Board’s document Guidance for Registered Childcare Providers on Safeguarding Children and Child Protection – a guide to procedure and practice for all professional staff who work with children.
 This can be accessed on the LSCB’s website and will be updated on a regular basis.
 The Kindergarten has a designated teacher for child protection and works with the Calderdale Local Safeguarding Children Board Child Protection Liaison Officer (Tel 01422 392514)

 Calder Valley Steiner Education has DFCS documents relating to safeguarding available for teaching staff, visitors and parents.